pry/pry/README.markdown

     beginning Pry session for 6
     pry(6)>

-Example: Pry sessions can nest arbitrarily deep
+Example: Pry sessions can nest
 -----------------------------------------------

 Here we will begin Pry at top-level, then pry on a class and then on